 ISA™ capnography with sidestream CO2 and gas monitoring features NomoLine technology for extended monitoring and cost-effective consumables.

 Joining the expanding set of monitoring possibilities are redefined and extended connectivity and automation solutions driven by the Iris® platform.
 Masimo Iris Gateway™ gathers medical data from devices throughout the hospital, including bedside Masimo and third-party devices and ADT systems, and converts and transfers them to a central repository, the EMR, thus automating clinician access to a more complete picture of each patient.
-To those abilities, Masimo Patient SafetyNet™* with Replica™ adds hospital-wide monitoring and two-way remote clinician notification from a central server and customizable view stations, and mobile devices.
+To those abilities, Masimo Patient SafetyNet™** with Replica™ adds hospital-wide monitoring and two-way remote clinician notification from a central server, customizable view stations, and mobile devices.
 Halo ION™ aggregates trend data from multiple physiologic parameters into a single, continuous score for each patient, configured according to hospital policy and displayed and dynamically updated at Patient SafetyNet central view stations and on Replica devices.

 Estimate: Masimo data on file.